A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Abstract

 \section{Abstract}

 We consider a many-sorted variant of Japaridze's polymodal provability logic $\GLP$.
-In this variant, propositional variables are assigned sorts $n < \omega$, where variables of sort $n$ are arithmetically interpreted as $\Pi_{n+1}$-sentences of the arithmetical hierarchy.
-We prove that the many-sorted variant is arithmetically complete with respect to this interpretation.
+In this variant, which is denoted $\msGLP$, propositional variables are assigned sorts $\alpha \leq \omega$, where variables of finite sort $n < \omega$ are interpreted as $\Pi_{n+1}$-sentences of the arithmetical hierarchy, while those of sort $\omega$ range over arbitrary ones.
+We prove that $\msGLP$ is arithmetically complete with respect to this interpretation.
+Moreover, we relate $\msGLP$ to its one-sorted counterpart $\GLP$ and prove that the former inherits some well-known properties of the latter, like Craig interpolation and \PSpace\ decidability.
+We also study a positive variant of $\msGLP$ which allows for an even richer arithmetical interpretation---variables are permitted to range over theories rather than single sentences.
+This interpretation in turn allows the introduction of a modality that corresponds to the full uniform reflection principle.
+We show that our positive variant of $\msGLP$ is arithmetically complete.

 \textbf{Keywords:} provability logics, mathematical logic, modal logic, formal arithmetic, arithmetical completeness